Cross chain verification¶

 Indexing is a continuous process, the main chain is permanently gathering information from the side chains and the side chains are permanently getting information from the main chain.
 When a side chain wants to verify a transaction from another side chain it must wait until the correct main chain block has been indexed.

 Merkle tree is a basic binary tree structure.
+For cross-chain in AElf, leaf value is the hash from transaction data.
 Node value (which is not a leaf node) is the hash calculated from its children values until to the tree root.

 When a transaction gets included in a side chain’s block the block will also include a merkle root of the transactions of this block.
 This root is local to this side chain’s blockchain and by itself of little value to other side chains because they follow a different protocol.
 So communication between side chains goes through the main chain in the form of a merkle path.
 During indexing process, main chain is going to calculate the root with the data from side chains, and side chains in turn get the root in future indexing.
 This root is used for final check in cross chain transaction verification.